darrynzimire/RNASeqDataSimulator/README.md

 | -PE         | Paired-end RNA-seq data                                                           |

+## Data Processing

+Some of the scripts included here in require reference datasets which have not been included in this repository.
+These datasets include:

+* A reference genome file in FASTA format
+* RNA-sequencing data

 ## Phred quality-score model

 A list of the parameters for generating a quality-score model